![]() |

 Updating FirmwareFirmware can be found locally in the Home/firmware/ folder.
 The most up-to-date firmware is available from VideoRay's FTP server.
 You can download the firmware to the local folder by connecting to the Internet and using the following command:

-To use vr_refresh on modules connected to the communications module, you need to open a virtual port and specify the port to use.
-See vr_create_virtport_all.sh for more information.
 Example firmware update commands for different modules are shown below.
 In each case, X.Y.Z should be replaced by the actual version number.
 Each vr_refresh command should be entered on one line.
 Ignore any line breaks that may appear in the vr_refresh commands displayed below.
 Power Module

 Communications Module